choijaewon959/group8/A3/complexity_report.md

 ```

 - Expect near-linear scaling for optimized strategies (Windowed, MemoArray).
-- Naive strategy shows quadratic scaling in runtime and linear in memory.
+- Naive strategy shows quadratic scaling (N*k) in runtime and linear in memory.

 ## 4. Narrative: Strategy Comparison & Optimization Impact

+<b>Naive Strategy</b>
 The naive moving average strategy, while simple, is inefficient for large datasets due to repeated window sum calculations and full price history storage.

-Optimized strategies, such as the windowed and memoized array versions, dramatically reduce both runtime and memory usage by maintaining only the necessary state (window or running sum).
-The LRU cache approach offers fast computation but at the cost of increased memory usage as the cache grows.
+<b>Optimized Strategies</b>
+Windowed Strategy
+Windowed Strategy, dramatically reduces runtime and memory usages.
+This strategy only maintains the window-sized prices information and updates new moving average in O(1) time.
+This strategy shows the best performance considering both runtime and memory usage.

+Memoized Strategy - Array
+This is the second best strategy considering both runtime and memory usage.
+This keeps whole price array as its attribute and use it as memoization array.
+This dynamically look up historical price that we want to drop and new price that we want to add when calculating new moving average.
+Higher usage in memory than Windowed strategy is found as expected.

+Memoized Strategy - LRU Cache
+This has same logic as Memoized Strategy - Array.
+Rather than keeping all the historical prices as its attribute, this stores index of data points as key, and sum upto that index as value in built-in LRU Cache.
+As it calculates new average recursively using LRU Cache, Cache can grow very fast and high when we try to store the sums for all the indices.
+While still faster than Naive approach, this drawback leads the algorithm to have worse memory usage than naive approach, emperically.

 Empirical results confirm the theoretical complexity: optimized strategies scale efficiently with input size, making them suitable for real-time or large-scale applications.
 The profiling and plots demonstrate that algorithmic improvements yield substantial practical benefits, validating the importance of complexity analysis in quantitative finance.

 ---
 For full results, see the CSV files in `result/` and the generated plots.
+Note that the information of the line of the logic that actually uses the memory the most is stored in `result/runtime_stat_{strategy_name}`.